JohnArochaDev/password-manager/README.md

 ```

 ### Build
-To build the project for production:
+To build the project for production or testing:

 ```sh
 npm run build